Manitoba’s Justice System #

 But then I would say that; wouldn’t I?

-Sabourin’s effusive thanks to Justice Greenwood’s letters justifying her lack of substantial judgments merely emboldened her to lower standards – within a year she became a serial offender.
+Sabourin’s effusive thanks to Justice Greenwood’s letters justifying her lack of substantial judgments merely emboldened her to lower standards – within a year she became a serial offender by escalating her pattern of misconduct .
+Who knows how many other skeletons are hidden in her closet.
+We may never know how many grossly disproportionate number of complaints she has accrued over her career.

 The Jason Hyra case, 2016, has eerie similarities to the Hoffman Heinrichs case of 2012, where hard evidence was sacrificed to ulterior agendas comprising most of the usual suspects, especially Justice Shawn Greenberg, Chief Justices Richard Chartier, & Glenn Joyal, the Executive Secretary of the CJC, Norman Sabourin, plus a few more culprits in the Justice department who appeared to deny Jason Justice.

-Is it rather odd that in Canada, a naive belief persists that truth comes before justice and justice will follow the truth?
-The deeper lesson regards the perils of deliberately interpreting evidence without a full appreciation of the context.
+Is it rather odd that in Canada, a naive belief persists that truth matters to the courts and justice will follow the truth?
+The deeper lesson regards the perils of deliberately interpreting evidence without bothering to gain a full appreciation of the context.
+The courts become a lie-laundering institution.

 Jason claims Justice Greenberg ignored all of the actual facts, ignored the rule of law, and simply made up what ever she felt like saying because she could.
 She even gave me a stiffer sentence.